typewriter7051/kage-engine-2/README.md

 Here is the process:

+- Database is preprocessed depending on font and use case.
 - Kage is given an input character/composition and converts to IDS.
 - Kage uses Buhin to decompose and convert the IDS into stroke data, or generates the data if missing.
 - The font takes in the converted stroke data and creates paths.
 - Either the font or Kage converts the paths into an SVG.

+## Database Preprocessing

+When using the KAGE engine to generate glyphs on demand, it's unlikely that every single glyph needs to be loaded into memory.
+Depending on the regional variants and use cases we can reduce the database to include only what is necessary.
+Additionally there are some overrides that need to be made for each font, for example "氵" should have different stroke data for serif vs sans-serif fonts.

+There are two stages of database preprocessing.
+The first stage is to create a reduced database file, the second stage is to apply font-specific overrides at runtime.

 ## Converting to IDS